bonfire-networks/entrepot_ecto/README.md

 If you want to run tests on the actual file operations, you will need to make sure the id points to an actual file location that the configured storage understands.

-Or, if you are using [CapsuleSupplement](https://github.com/elixir-capsule/supplement), you can configure your test environment to use the RAM storage:
+Or, if you are using [CapsuleSupplement](https://github.com/bonfire-networks/supplement), you can configure your test environment to use the RAM storage:

   ```
-  {:ok, id} = Capsule.Storages.RAM.put(some_upload)
+  {:ok, id} = Entrepot.Storages.RAM.put(some_upload)

-  Repo.insert!(%Attachment{file_data: %{id: id, storage: Capsule.Storages.RAM}})
+  Repo.insert!(%Attachment{file_data: %{id: id, storage: Entrepot.Storages.RAM}})
   ```

 Or, for maximum performance, you can a simple struct that implements the `Upload` protocol:

   ```
-  defmodule Capsule.MockUpload do
+  defmodule Entrepot.MockUpload do
     defstruct content: "Hi, I'm a file", name: "hi"

-    defimpl Capsule.Upload do
+    defimpl Entrepot.Upload do
       def contents(mock), do: {:ok, mock.content}

       def name(mock), do: mock.name